Terry Hoeppner: Miami University

 After spending 13 years as an assistant at Miami, Hoeppner became the RedHawks' 31st head coach in 1999.
 He succeeded Walker, who was named head coach at Northwestern.
 Hoeppner's first game at Miami was against Walker and the Wildcats, which resulted in a 28–3 Miami victory.
 Despite the win, his first year was considered by some to be a disappointment.
 The RedHawks were coming off a 10–1 season, and returned several starters including record-breaking running back Travis Prentice, but were only able to post a 7–4 record.
 The dropoff was attributed in part to Hoeppner's installation of an open passing attack, rather than the running game Walker had used in the past.
 The change ended up paying dividends later, as Miami earned a 48–25 overall record under Hoeppner and finished among the top three in the Mid-American Conference East in each of his six years at the helm.
 While at Miami, Hoeppner recruited and signed Ben Roethlisberger by promising to play him at quarterback, whereas other programs were recruiting Roethlisberger as a wide receiver or a tight end.
-Roethlisberger went on to achieve great success in the NFL as quarterback of the Pittsburgh Steelers.
-Hoeppner's best season was 2003 when Miami, quarterbacked by Roethlisberger, went 13–1 and finished #10 in the final AP Poll..
+Roethlisberger went on to achieve great success in the National Football League (NFL) as quarterback of the Pittsburgh Steelers.
+Hoeppner's best season was 2003 when Miami, quarterbacked by Roethlisberger, went 13–1 and finished No. 10 in the final AP Poll..